suhaib-ahmd/CL-appmgr-steps/README.md

 ./appmgr_build -b bind9/build.yaml
 ```
 - The built package will be present in the ```xr-appmgr-build/RPMS/x86_64/``` directory.
 Copy this ```rpm``` to the router's ```/misc/disk1/``` directory.
 - You can use the router IP directly connected to the Devbox, ```10.1.1.1 ```.
-The router credentials are provided to you on your desk and on WebEx.
+The router credentials are provided to you on WebEx.
 - Copy the build ```rpm``` using the ```scp``` command.
 Example:
 ```
 scp ~/xr-appmgr-build/RPMS/x86_64/bind-1.0.1-ThinXR_7.3.15.x86_64.rpm cisco@10.1.1.1:/misc/disk1/